leaherb/CLSearch/README.md

 ## To Do

-[ ] Update this README with better instructions

 [ ] Add:
   * requirements.txt
   * setup.py
   * /tests/test_basic.py
   * /tests/test_advanced.py

-[ ] Improve email body

-[ ] Add SMS option, as well as multiple alert distinations (SMS and/or email)

-[ ] Add database format options (e.g. MySQL)
+[ ] Add database options (e.g. NoSQL, PostgreSQL, etc)

-[ ] Add admin functions: create filter dictionaries, instead of creating during every search.py run
+[ ] Add admin functions: create filter dictionaries, instead of (re)creating with every run

 [ ] Add option to Limit post results (to each search, or global, or at a time)

-[ ] Add scheduling by search (1/day, 1/week, etc)

 [ ] Add filters for categories other than the default car/truck